Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 Once installed, the extension runs automatically in the background—no extra steps or new apps required.
 You can simply keep browsing as you normally would.

 ### Accessing the extension
 - Type edge://extensions directly into the address bar.
-The extension will appear in a card-like format with a description, its permissions, and access information.
+The extension appears in a card-like format with a description, its permissions, and access information.
-- Click on the extension icon (a stylized puzzle piece) in the browser toolbar: Clicking on the puzzle piece icon will open a dropdown menu with a list of all installed extensions.
-The extension will appear on this list.
-Clicking on the extension from this dropdown menu will redirect you to Microsoft 365 Copilot.
+- Click the extension icon (a stylized puzzle piece) in the browser toolbar.
+- Click the puzzle piece icon.
+It opens a drop-down menu with a list of all installed extensions.
+The extension appears on this list, and it redirects you to Microsoft 365 Copilot.

 > [!Note]
 > The extension can only collect activity from specific websites  approved by your organization’s administrator.
 It doesn't monitor or track your general web browsing.